rustam123m/ProcessBus/Readme.md

 2. **bus_processor:** An example application for processing GOOSE & SV frames.

+3. **delay_meter:** An application for measuring delays in Ethernet by sending special frames.

+4. **pkt_redirect:** A simple example of redirecting packets between Ethernet ports.

+5. **rtspin:** A tool to consume the entire CPU time by running a thread with maximum priority.

 ## Platforms

 - QEMU scripts are provided for testing purposes.
-- Embedded systems based on Intel Atom or ARM64 architectures.
+- Embedded systems based on Intel Atom (e.g. Qotom servers)
+- ARM64 is planned (e.g. RockChip)

 ## How to Build Applications

-There is a Docker container: `ci/Dockerfile.debian`.
+`(by using special Docker container ci/Dockerfile.debian)`

 The script `ci/build.sh` builds: